politicalmashup/hieroverheid-base/README.md

 # Topic Mining for HierOverheid

 ## Initial Setup
+Requires Python version >= 3.7.

+Clone this repository and install packages with `pip install -r requirements.txt`.

 Create an `oauth_credentials.py` file in the project root with the following structure:

 ```python